rykng/draftaid-react/README.md

 There is an included script, run.sh, that can be used to install, build, and locally deploy this application.

+After launching, the web-app will be visible at: http://localhost:3000/

 ## Commands
 - Install: `npm install`
 - Run: `npm start`